Daredevil: Born Again season 1: Design

 Emily Gunshor was the costume designer for the series and Michael Shaw was the production designer.
 Marvel Studios' head of visual development, Ryan Meinerding, once again designed the Daredevil suit for Born Again after doing so for the Netflix series.
 The suit in Born Again has a darker tone of red to reflect Murdock's evolution, along with black detailing and added texture which was described as less "shiny" than the suit in the Netflix series.
-At least five different Daredevil cowls are seen in the season, including an all-white version based on the one first seen in Daredevil vol. 8 (2023), the yellow cowl used in She-Hulk, a black cowl, and two red cowls.
-Dex's costume features black rings around the neck and shoulders as an homage to the character's "target" emblem in the comics.
+At least five different Daredevil cowls are seen in the season, including an all-white version based on the one first seen in Daredevil vol. 8 #12 (June 2023), the yellow cowl used in She-Hulk, a black cowl, and two red cowls.
+Dex wears a black and blue tactical suit reminiscent of the costume that was introduced for the character in Daredevil vol. 6 #18 (February 2020).
+The suit features a holster attached to the chest, and black rings around the neck and shoulders as an homage to the character's "target" emblem in the comics.
 Comic book artist David Mack provided the art for Muse's murals.